Second human case of mosquito-borne EEE detected in Massachusetts woman in her 30s

 BOSTON - A second human case of the mosquito-borne Eastern equine encephalitis was confirmed in Massachusetts on Thursday, just days after the death of a New Hampshire man was announced.

 The Massachusetts Department of Public Health said a woman in her 30s was exposed in the area of Plymouth County.
+It's unclear if she lived in Plymouth County.
 The area was aerial sprayed for mosquitos Tuesday night but the woman became infected before the spraying.
 The state's second EEE case in a horse was also confirmed in the same area.

 In Plymouth County, EEE-positive mosquito samples were found in Abington, Carver, Halifax, Kingston, Marion, Middleboro, Plymouth, Rochester, Wareham and Whitman.